MathAudio Microphone EQ

-Your VST host program must work in stereo mode.
+Your VST/AU host program must work in stereo mode.
 Adjust the direct monitoring of the microphones.
 Make sure that you hear the sound of both microphones in your headphones.
 Touch the microphones with your finger to make sure that the stereo mode is activated and you hear the sounds of microphones in different ear cups.

 Open the editor of the plug-in.
 You will get the window shown in Fig.1.

 Fig.1.
 Screenshot of the MathAudio Microphone EQ plug-in.

 Check the state of the radio buttons in the Inputs tab of the plug-in.
 The selected inputs must correspond to the inputs of your sound card that were used for connecting your microphones.
 Then switch the Reference Mic and Target Mic radio buttons and touch the microphones to make sure that you hear the corresponding microphone.

 Use headphones to monitor the microphone signals.
 Select the "Reference Mic" radio button.
 Use the volume control of your VST/AU host program to adjust for comfortable sound volume.
 Then select the "Target Mic" radio button and listen to the sound of your target microphone.
 A volume control knob will appear as it is shown in Fig.2.
 Use the knob to adjust for comfortable sound volume.